CODE OF CIVIL PROCEDURE IN MALAYSIA

 4. Personal service on the party against whom enforcement is sought is required for an application for leave

-6. At least seven days prior to the period set for further consideration of the case, an order to show cause issued under Rule 1 must be served— (a) personally on the garnishee; and (b) unless the Court otherwise directs, on the judgment debtor.
+6. At least seven days before the period set for further consideration of the case, an order to show cause issued under Rule 1 must be served— (a) personally on the garnishee and (b) unless the Court otherwise directs on the judgment debtor.

-7. The requirements for a foreign decision to be registered in accordance with Section 3(3) of REJA are as follows.
+7. The requirements for a foreign decision to be registered by Section 3(3) of REJA are as follows.

 Once Section 3(3) requirements are completed, registration becomes necessary under Section 4 of REJA, which governs the registration procedure.